 SECTION 1.1 All field trips and enrichment activities should be a cooperative activity involving teachers, pupils, administrators, and parents.
 Trips/activities should be carefully planned for timely implementation as part of the instructional, co-curricular, or extracurricular programs of the school.

 SECTION 1.2.
-The School Leader or his/her designee has the responsibility of developing a field trip and enrichment activity manual.
+The School Leader or their designee has the responsibility of developing a field trip and enrichment activity manual.
 This handbook furnishes guidelines for field trips and enrichment activities including planning information, parental permission forms, solicitation letters, and approved categorized lists of recommended field trips/activities.
 The handbook is to be revised and approved annually when necessary.

 SECTION 1.3.
-Annual field trip plans for school day instructional trips should be developed by each teacher early in the school year and submitted to the School Leader or his/her designee.
+Annual field trip plans for school day instructional trips should be developed by each teacher early in the school year and submitted to the School Leader or their designee.

 SECTION 2.
 Board Notification.